sveltejs/rfcs/text/0000-server-preload.md

 </script>
 ```

-> 🐃 I leave the question of whether it's `module:ssr`, `module server` or something else entirely to [#27](https://github.com/sveltejs/rfcs/pull/27) — though I'll just throw out the suggestion that having a space-separated list of contexts has a nice future-proof feeling to it
+> 🐃 I leave the question of whether it's `module:ssr`, `module ssr` or something else entirely to [#27](https://github.com/sveltejs/rfcs/pull/27) — though I'll just throw out the suggestion that having a space-separated list of contexts has a nice future-proof feeling to it

 When server-rendering this page, Sapper could generate preloaded props trivially: